-For many people who obtained status in the U.S. as asylees, and who then became permanent residents, applying for naturalized U.S. citizenship is the obvious next step.
-Citizenship gives a person additional benefits not offered to permanent residents, including the right to vote, the ability to petition for additional family members abroad to immigrate, and the ability to reside abroad without losing U.S. immigration status.
+For many people who obtained status in the U.S. as asylees, and who then became U.S. lawful permanent residents (with a green card), applying for naturalized U.S. citizenship is the obvious next step.
+Citizenship gives a person benefits not offered to permanent residents, including the right to vote, the ability to petition for additional family members abroad to immigrate, and the ability to reside abroad without losing U.S. immigration status.

 For the basic naturalization eligibility requirements, take a look Who Can Apply for U.S. Citizenship.

-When USCIS reviews a former asylee's application for naturalization, it wants to make sure that the person's underlying asylum claim was bona fide, or real.
-This means that the agency might look closely at the person's naturalization application and history in the United States to make sure that it is consistent with the reasons he or she requested asylum.
+When USCIS reviews a former asylee's application for naturalization, it wants to make sure that the person's underlying asylum claim was "bona fide," or real.
+This means that the agency might look closely at the person's N-400 naturalization application and history in the United States to make sure that it is consistent with the reasons the person requested asylum.

-For example, if a man requested asylum because he feared persecution in his home country based on his homosexuality, and then that man marries a woman in the United States, USCIS might wonder if he lied about his sexual orientation on his asylum application.
+For example, if a man requested asylum because he feared persecution in his home country based on his homosexuality, and then he marries a woman in the United States, USCIS might wonder if he lied about his sexual orientation on his asylum application.

 Or, if a Christian pastor fled his home country because the government was persecuting Christians, but now is a practicing Muslim, USCIS could believe that he lied about his religion to receive asylum.

 In both of these cases, the underlying asylum claim might truly be bona fide, and the person's life might simply have changed significantly since the application for asylum.
 Nevertheless, USCIS will look closely at the application and could deny it if the applicant cannot offer a strong explanation for the discrepancies.